 We kind of look at our organization the same way.
-It was just five years ago that Cassandra and I applied for legal help to officially file Compass Creative Dramatics with the State of Illinois.
-Just five years ago that we opened a Compass Creative Dramatics checking account.
-Just five years since we wrote our very first Compass Creative Dramatics play, Peas & Harmony: The Princess & The Pea (Remixed).
+It was just seven years ago that Cassandra and I applied for legal help to officially file Compass Creative Dramatics with the State of Illinois.
+Just seven years ago that we opened a Compass Creative Dramatics checking account.
+Just seven years since we wrote our very first Compass Creative Dramatics play, Peas & Harmony: The Princess & The Pea (Remixed).

 (It’s a good one.)

 But it also feels like we’ve been doing this for a lifetime.
 The connections we’ve built, the relationships we’ve made . . . thinking back on those elements, this experience feels timeless.

 This thing, we built it.
 And that means we’re personally invested in its success.
 We make personal sacrifices to ensure that our students are getting the education they deserve, and that our program sponsors are getting the support they need to help us make that happen.
 We’re not working for an organization; we’re not punching a clock.
 When we go to work each day, it’s because our students matter to us.
 Our program sponsors matter to us.
 Our mission and our work matter to us.
 We are personally inspired to better serve students across the country each and every day.

 And each and every day, we are able to serve them better.